 The Company has established a share-based compensation plan for its directors, officers, employees, consultants and other key personnel (the "Stock Option Plan").
-Under the Stock Option Plan, the Company may grant up to 10% of the issued and outstanding common shares of the Company.
+Under the Stock Option Plan, the Company may grant up to 1,000,000 common shares of the Company.
 The exercise price of each option is determined by the market price of the Company's stock on the date of the grant and an option's maximum term is five years and they vest immediately.